Vladimir Vysotsky: 1977–1980

-In 1977 Vysotsky made an unlikely appearance in New York City on the American television show 60 Minutes, which falsely stated that Vysotsky had spent time in the Soviet prison system, the Gulag.
-That year saw the release of three Vysotsky's LPs in France (including the one that had been recorded by RCA in Canada the previous year); arranged and accompanied by guitarist Kostya Kazansky, the singer for the first time ever enjoyed the relatively sophisticated musical background.
-In August he performed in Hollywood before members of New York City film cast and (according to Vladi) was greeted warmly by the likes of Liza Minnelli and Robert De Niro.
-Some more concerts in Los Angeles were followed by the appearance at the French Communist paper L’Humanité annual event.
-In December Taganka left for France, its Hamlet (Vysotsky back in the lead) gaining fine reviews.
+In 1977 three of Vysotsky's LPs were released in France, including the one he recorded with RCA during his trip to Canada in the previous year.
+Arranged and accompanied by guitarist Kostya Kazansky, this was the first time Vysotsky enjoyed a relatively sophisticated musical backing.

+In August 1977 Vysotsky performed in Hollywood for the film crew of New York, New York (1977), and, according to Vlady, was greeted warmly by actors including Liza Minnelli and Robert De Niro.
+Further concerts in Los Angeles were followed by an appearance at an annual event held by the French Communist paper L’Humanité.

+In December 1977 the Taganka Theatre troupe traveled to France to perform Hamlet, with Vysotsky back in the lead.
+The play received positive reviews.

-1978 started with the March–April series of concerts in Moscow and Ukraine.
-In May Vysotsky embarked upon a new major film project: The Meeting Place Cannot Be Changed (Место встречи изменить нельзя) about two detectives fighting crime in late 1940s Russia, directed by Stanislav Govorukhin.
-The film (premiered on 11 November 1978 on the Soviet Central TV) presented Vysotsky as Zheglov, a ruthless and charismatic cop teaching his milder partner Sharapov (actor Vladimir Konkin) his art of crime-solving.
-Vysotsky also became engaged in Taganka's Genre-seeking show (performing some of his own songs) and played Aleksander Blok in Anatoly Efros' The Lady Stranger (Незнакомка) radio play (premiered on air on 10 July 1979 and later released as a double LP).
+In March–April of 1978 Vysotsky did a series of concerts in Moscow and Ukraine.
+Subsequently, in May 1978 Vysotsky began filming in The Meeting Place Cannot Be Changed, a five-part television film about two detectives pursuing a criminal gang in 1945 Moscow.
+Vysotsky starred as Gleb Zheglov, a ruthless and charismatic cop mentoring his milder and more rule-abiding partner Vladimir Sharapov (played by Vladimir Konkin).
+The film premiered on 11 November 1978 on Soviet Central TV.

+During this time Vysotsky also became involved in Taganka Theatre's Genre-seeking show (performing some of his own songs) and played Aleksander Blok in Anatoly Efros' Neznakomka (The Lady Stranger) radio play, which premiered on 10 July 1979 and later released as a double LP.

-In November 1978 Vysotsky took part in the underground censorship-defying literary project Metropolis, inspired and organized by Vasily Aksenov.
+In November 1978 Vysotsky took part in the underground censorship-defying literary project Metropol', inspired and organized by Vasily Aksenov.
 In January 1979 Vysotsky again visited America with highly successful series of concerts.
-That was the point (according to biographer Vladimir Novikov) when a glimpse of new, clean life of a respectable international actor and performer all but made Vysotsky seriously reconsider his priorities.
-What followed though, was a return to the self-destructive theater and concert tours schedule, personal doctor Anatoly Fedotov now not only his companion, but part of Taganka's crew.
+That was the point (according to biographer Vladimir Novikov) when a glimpse of new, clean life of a respectable international actor and performer almost led Vysotsky seriously reconsider his priorities.
+What followed, though, was a return to the self-destructive theater and concert tours schedule, personal doctor Anatoly Fedotov now not only his companion, but part of Taganka's crew.
 "Who was this Anatoly?
 Just a man who in every possible situation would try to provide drugs.
 And he did provide.
 In such moments Volodya trusted him totally," Oksana Afanasyeva, Vysotsky's Moscow girlfriend (who was near him for most of the last year of his life and, on occasion, herself served as a drug courier) remembered.
 In July 1979, after a series of Central Asia concerts, Vysotsky collapsed, experienced clinical death and was resuscitated by Fedotov (who injected caffeine into the heart directly), colleague and close friend Vsevolod Abdulov helping with heart massage.
 In January 1980 Vysotsky asked Lyubimov for a year's leave.
 "Up to you, but on condition that Hamlet is yours," was the answer.
 The songwriting showed signs of slowing down, as Vysotsky began switching from songs to more conventional poetry.